Grants Development Process

 - Step 5) Send concept summary to Grants Office

-Executive Officer emails concept summary to Executive Staff (cc: Miriam Friedman and Jim Crofts) for review of partnership and coordination opportunities and liability, staffing, and financial implications.
+Executive Officer emails concept summary to Executive Staff (cc: the Grants Development director and Jim Crofts) for review of partnership and coordination opportunities and liability, staffing, and financial implications.
 Comments and concerns shared via email.

 - Step 6) Obtain approval on concept summary